BLISSc-ILD: Can a new drug, Belimumab, help people with systemic sclerosis associated interstitial lung disease

 Can I take part?

-You may be able to take part if you are aged 18 years and over, and have a diagnosis of Systemic Sclerosis Associated Interstitial Lung Disease.
+You may be able to take part if you are aged 18 years and over, and have a diagnosis of systemic sclerosis associated interstitial lung disease (SSc-ILD).

 If you are not able to take part in this research study, there may be other opportunities for you to take part in different studies.